Build a Slack Bot with Node.js on Cloud Run

 Enable Events

 In the apps management page, go to the Events Subscriptions section on the sidebar, and toggle Enable Events on.
-Input your URL like this:
+Input your service URL:

 Depending on how fast you type the URL in, it might try to verify before you're finished.
 If it fails, click "Retry."